marekborowiec/teaching/python2.md

 ### `for` loops

 One of the most useful concepts that a biologist learns in programming is that of a `for` loop.
 Loops allow you to repeat actions and the `for` loop is likely the one you will be using the most often.
 Before we start writing loops, let's open a text editor and write our first script.
-Gedit is a good general editor avaliable for Ubuntu-like operating systems.
+Sublime Text is a good general editor avaliable for all operating systems.
 You should have an icon of this program on the desktop of your virtual machine.
 Open it now with a double-click.
-You can also start it from the command line and simultaneously creating a file by typing `gedit for_loop.py` at the command line.
-You can customize the looks of your editor in Edit -> Preferences.
+You can also start it from the command line and simultaneously creating a file by typing `subl for_loop.py` at the command line.
+Be sure to exit Python interpreter with `quit()` first!

-By opening a file with the `.py` extension, Gedit recognized that it's going to be a Python script and turned on **_syntax highlighting_**.
+By opening a file with the `.py` extension, Sublime Text recognized that it's going to be a Python script and turned on **_syntax highlighting_**.
 This is a very useful feature that will help you orient around your code and make sure you have closing quotes and parentheses.
 Start with the so-called **_shebang_**:
 ```python
 #! /usr/bin/env python3